 The information we collect

 The sort of personal information we might collect from you includes your name, gender, age, address, email address, third party services login (e.g. Facebook, Google+, Microsoft or LinkedIn user names), telephone number, fax number, credit card information, order and purchase history with us and information about your areas of interest.
-For current and prospective employees, we will also collect information including emergency contacts, bank and superannuation accounts and prior employment history.
+For current and prospective employees, we will also collect name, gender, age, address, email address, phone number, emergency contacts, information related to your right to work in Australia, bank and superannuation accounts and prior employment history.

 Consequence of not providing information

 You have no obligation to provide personal information which you do not wish to disclose.
-In some circumstances, however, if we do not have the required personal information we may be unable to provide you with employment or access to goods or services that require the collection of that information.
+In some circumstances, however, if we do not have the required personal information we may be unable to provide you with access to goods or services or to employment that require the collection of that information.

 How we use the information